Sara Doorsoun: VfL Wolfsburg

 In her debut season with VfL Wolfsburg, Doorsoun won the 2018–19 Frauen-Bundesliga and the DFB-Pokal.
 She won the Frauen-Bundesliga and DFB-Pokal again the following season with Wolfsburg.
 Doorsoun has featured for Wolfsburg during the 2019–20 UEFA Women's Champions League knockout phase, including playing in the 2020 UEFA Women's Champions League Final against Olympique Lyonnais.

 Eintracht Frankfurt

 On 25 April 2023, Doorsoun signed a two year contract with the club.
 On 7 March 2025, she extended her contract further until 30 June 2026.

 Angel City

 On 22 July 2025, it was announced by Angel City FC of the National Women's Soccer League that the club had signed Doorsoun to a contract through 2026.
 Doorsoun made her NWSL debut with Angel City on 7 September 2025, coming on a substitute for Megan Reid in a 1–3 defeat to Gotham FC.
 Doorsoun started her first match for Angel City the following week on 13 September 2025 against North Carolina Courage.

+Return to Eintracht Frankfurt

+After six months at Angel City, Doorsoun returned to Eintracht Frankfurt, citing homesickness as one of the key reasons for her decision.